To receive a TEACH Grant

 - Comply with all other terms, conditions, and requirements that the Secretary of Education determines to be necessary.

-Failure to complete the teaching service obligation, respond to requests for information, or properly document your teaching service or otherwise lose eligibility for the grant will cause the TEACH Grant funds received to be permanently converted to a Direct Unsubsidized Loan with interest.
+Failure to complete the teaching service obligation, respond to requests for information, or properly document your teaching service or otherwise lose eligibility for the grant will cause the Federal TEACH Grant funds received to be permanently converted to a Federal Direct Unsubsidized Loan with interest.